BatuhanKucukali/istekbin-frontend/README.md

-# Istekbin-Frontened - Inspect HTTP Requests
+# Istekbin-Frontend - Inspect HTTP Requests

 Istekbin is a free service that allows you to collect http request.